ICWallis/geothermal-cookbook/README.md

 Python methods for geoscientists, geochemists and reservoir engineers working in geothermal resources.

+## development-US-Basin-and-Range.ipynb

+Analysis of installed MWe by reservoir and power plant in the US Basin and Range province based on publicly available data.

 ## 3D-well-plot.py

 Use matplotib to generate an interactive 3D visualisation of the well path and points along that path, such as a production casing shoe or feedzone(s).
 A static plot (oblique, section or plan view) may also be exported.